 - a letter from an employer (an original on letterhead).
 This must confirm that before attending the LPC, you have served at least five out of the last 10 years in the Magistrates’ Courts Service as an Assistant Justices’ Clerk.

 Solicitors Qualifying Examination (SQE)

-We will be introducing a new, single, licensing assessment for all would-be solicitors from 1 September 2021 (subject to final approval from the Legal Services Board).
+We will be introducing a new, single, licensing assessment for all aspiring solicitors from 1 September 2021.
 If you qualify after then as a Chartered Legal Executive, you will be eligible to transfer to become a solicitor through the SQE.

 If this is the case, our principles for qualified lawyers will apply.
 This means that, depending on what has been covered in your qualification as a legal executive, you may be eligible for exemptions from some of the assessments.
 More details on this will be available in the future.